 Can Vinegar Kill Tomato Plants?

-But, can vinegar kill tomato plants?
+So, can vinegar kill tomato plants?

 No, vinegar does not kill tomato plants.
 Although vinegar can be used as an effective herbicide, it is not as effective against mature tomato plants.
 Vinegar’s acetic acid content can harm young seedlings, but mature plants are generally unaffected.
 It is best to use vinegar as a weed killer, avoiding contact with desirable plants like tomatoes.